subut0n/FruitDetection/README.md

 Download the models to this link : https://github.com/OlafenwaMoses/ImageAI/releases/download/essentials-v5/resnet50_coco_best_v2.1.0.h5/

-put it on the folder : A_iFruits/static/models_files
+save it on the folder : A_iFruits/static/models_files